For questions related to:

 - Past and current waves of funding for K-12 organizations, please email Silke Koester.

-- All media inquiries should be directed to Michelle Diaz.
+- All media inquiries should be directed to Kristi DePaul.

 As Deputy Director for NGLC, Andy Calkins helps to lead strategy development, organizational management, and program execution across all phases of the initiative.
 His 30 years of experience in K-12 reform complement the largely higher education-focused background of other NGLC staff and of EDUCAUSE, the non-profit organization managing NGLC.
 Prior to joining NGLC in April, 2011, Andy served as Senior Program Officer at the Stupski Foundation, Senior Vice President at the influential education reform group Mass Insight, Executive Director of Recruiting New Teachers, Inc. (the non-profit behind the national “Reach for the Power: Teach” campaign working to build a highly skilled, diverse teacher workforce), and as the editor of Electronic Learning magazine at Scholastic Inc. Andy holds a B.A. from Harvard College and was a Henry Fellow at Cambridge University in the UK.
 He is the lead author of The Careers in Teaching Handbook and The Turnaround Challenge, Mass Insight’s 2007 report on turning around the nation’s persistently underperforming schools.